thienclaa/congenial-octo-projects/Customer Chat Intelligence Platform/docs/ai_labeling.md

 The key architectural principle is the separation between **AI inference**, **data storage**, and **business analytics**.

 This allows the LLM to operate as a specialized classification component while SQL Server and Power BI provide the persistence, semantic modeling, and analytical capabilities required by the business.

+This repository documents the **technical approach and architecture**, not the proprietary implementation itself.